Sloth-on-meth/servarr_cleanup_tautulli/README.md

 1. Open Sonarr web interface
 2. Go to Settings > General
 3. Find the API Key section

+### Getting your Tautulli API key

+1. Open Tautulli web interface
+2. Go to Settings > Web Interface
+3. Find the API Key section, or enable API if not already enabled
+4. Copy the API key

 ### Getting your Plex token